fastrgv/MATTA/README.md

 	EG. wav2txt 40wpmAZ.wav

-### Addendum2: it is very cheap to try various WPM-estimates.
+### Addendum2: for unknown messages, simply try various WPM-estimates.
 Most messages are between 10 and 40 wpm.

 ### Addendum3: the Windows executable will work on your linux box if wine is installed.